Click on a question to see the answer.

 If you are not able to complete the software part of the training during that 2-week free trial period, you can simply download another free trial.

 One thing of which to be aware is that, if you start a case in one 2-week free trial version, you may not be able to open that case in a subsequent free-trial version.

 If you are not able to continue working in free trial versions, you can subscribe to the software.

-We offer a six-month full-money-back guarantee, so you may cancel and get a refund during that six-month period if you wish.
+We offer a three-month full-money-back guarantee, so you may cancel and get a refund during that three-month period if you wish.

-So if you want to use the software only to complete the course, you may do so, then cancel for a full refund (as long as it is within the six month period).
+So if you want to use the software only to complete the course, you may do so, then cancel for a full refund (as long as it is within the three month period).